 General Self-Help Books

-I love this book that teaches you how to differentiate between healthy and unhealthy self-esteem, how to uncover and analyse negative self-statements, and how to create new, more objective and positive statements to support your self-esteem rather than undermine it.
+Learn how to differentiate between healthy and unhealthy self-esteem, how to uncover and analyse negative self-statements, and how to create new, more objective and positive statements to support your self-esteem rather than undermine it.

 Books on Anxiety, Panic and OCD

-Fear, worry, anxiety, panic, and depression block people from living fully.
 This book does an excellent job of unraveling the mysteries of the brain and how it causes anxiety, thus allowing you to take control of anxious symptoms and manage life more effectively.

-An excellent, fun, fully illustrated and very easy-to-read guide for dealing with panic attacks by Australian Bev Aisbett, herself a survivor of panic disorder.
+A fun, fully illustrated and very easy-to-read guide for dealing with panic attacks by Australian Bev Aisbett, herself a survivor of panic disorder.
 The book has three basic messages: You can beat this; You are not alone; You will recover.

 Reid Wilson, one of the leading world experts on anxiety and OCD, proposes his paradoxical approach to overcoming anxiety, worry, OCD, panic, and phobias by moving away from comfort, confidence, and security and willingly moving toward uncertainty, distress and discomfort.
 Love it because it works.

-This classic book presents a simple four-step method for overcoming OCD that is effective and used in academic treatment centers throughout the world.
+This classic book presents a simple four-step method for overcoming OCD that is effective and used in treatment centers throughout the world.
 It doesn’t rely on medication but teaches you to use cognitive self-therapy and behaviour modification to develop new patterns of response to obsessions.

 Books on Depression